 Frequently Asked Questions

-What are your top birthday presents for an 8 year old boy?
+What are the best birthday presents for an 8 year old boy?

 For eight year olds, their peers are more important than ever before.
 At this age, he'll want to get involved with clubs, teams, and after-school activities.
 Groups like Scouts or 4H provide a 'mini society' he can visit and experiment with, while still maintaining the safety net of a supportive family back home.